netbeast/api/README.md

 ####resources([topic]).delete([args])####

 The delete method allow us to remove resources from the database.
-The args argument is json object with more properties of the device that should be deleted.
+You can use an argument (args: json object) for this method that select an specific property of devices.

 ````javascript
 var nb = require('netbeast')